Photo Credit: Tangalooma Island Resort

 Where is Moreton Island and Where is Tangalooma Island Resort?

 Where is Moreton Island?
 Moreton Island is the third largest sand island in the world and a stunning spot for a family holiday full of adventure, relaxation or a bit of both.
-Moreton Island is 58 kilometers northeast from Brisbane or 40 kms from the Queensland coast.
+Moreton Island is 58 kilometres northeast from Brisbane or 40 kms from the Queensland coast.

 Where is Tangalooma Island Resort?
 Often referred to as Tangalooma Island, Tangalooma is not an island, rather the only resort located on Moreton Island.
 The resort is located on the central western coast of Moreton island.